bobo2016/react-redux-app/README.md

 npm install
 ```

 **IMPORTANT:** Windows users have to reconfigure Webpack and install some additional dependencies.

-Special thanks to [cheng500](https://github.com/cheng500) for [his guidance on this issue](https://github.com/LEINWAND/react-redux-app/issues/12#issuecomment-319654121).
+Special thanks to Cheng for his guidance on this issue. (see [#12](https://github.com/LEINWAND/react-redux-app/issues/12#issuecomment-319654121))

 ### Serve & watch